Skip to main content

 As a child, you probably learned that animals like bears, squirrels and chipmunks hibernate for the winter.
 And while humans don’t hibernate, we do need more sleep during the winter.
 This is often referred to as our “winter hibernation”.

 “We need between seven and nine hours of sleep each night, regardless of the season.
-But it’s common to see people sleeping more starting in late fall and through the winter, while needing less sleep during late spring and summer,” says Bernard Kaminetsky, MD, medical director, MDVIP.
+But it’s common to see people sleeping more starting in late fall and through the winter, while needing less sleep during late spring and summer,” says Dr. Andrea Klemes, chief medical officer, MDVIP.

 Do You Sit for Hours?
 Take Steps to Prevent Health Issues